-I’m using Outlook 2010 and I’ve noticed that my ost-file for my Exchange account is much (much!) larger than it was when I was still using Outlook 2007.
+I've noticed that my ost-file for my Exchange account is much (much!) larger than my own mailbox.

 Aside from my own mailbox, I also have the mailbox of my manager and a colleague added to Outlook as I am a delegate for them.
-It appears that Outlook 2010 fully caches these mailboxes now as well and not just the Calendar and Contacts.
+It appears that Outlook fully caches these mailboxes which both include a lot of large emails.

 New behavior and compacting the ost-file